-Rum Extract Works As A Substitution for Rum
+Rum Extracts Work As A Substitution for Rum

-According to McCormick & Company, for every tablespoon of dark rum required in a recipe you can substitute ½ tablespoons (1 ½ teaspoons) of rum extract.
+According to McCormick & Company, for every tablespoon of dark rum required in a recipe, you can substitute ½ tablespoon (1 ½ teaspoon) of rum extract.
 On the other hand, for 1 tablespoon of light rum, you substitute ½ teaspoon of rum extract.

 So if my tiramisu recipe called for ½ cup of light rum, you could use 4 teaspoons of rum extract.
 You may have to add a little water to keep the liquid ratio right.

 However, my recipe calls for ½ cup of Dark rum.
 That means you would substitute 4 tablespoons of rum extract to equal the flavor.
-I'm not sure if it wouldn't be more cost effective and easier just to use the Dark rum unless you are restricted from using any alcohol in your diet.
+I'm not sure if it wouldn't be more cost-effective and easier just to use Dark rum unless you are restricted from using any alcohol in your diet.

 McCormick & Company's Usage Tips